vertigo235/nugsalert/README.md

 Remember to replace placeholder values like `your_email@example.com` with your actual data.
 If your password or any other values have special characters, ensure they're enclosed in single quotes for proper parsing.

+## Troubleshooting

+### Common Issues

+- **Network Errors**: Ensure that the container has network access and can reach nugs.net.
+- **Authentication Failures**: Verify that `NUGS_EMAIL` and `NUGS_PASSWORD` are correct.
+- **Permission Denied**: Check that the user running the container has the necessary permissions to write to the specified directories.

+### Solutions

+- **Network Errors**: Use `docker run --network host` to allow the container to use the host's network stack.
+- **Authentication Failures**: Double-check your credentials and ensure they are not expired.
+- **Permission Denied**: Ensure that the user running the container has the correct permissions.
+You can adjust the `PUID` and `PGID` environment variables accordingly.

+## Contributing

+We welcome contributions to improve this project!
+Here's how you can get involved:

+1. **Fork the Repository**: Create a fork of this repository on GitHub.
+2. **Create a Branch**: Make your changes in a new branch.
+3. **Submit a Pull Request**: Open a pull request with a description of your changes.

 ## Credits

 This docker uses the [Nugs-Downloader](https://github.com/Sorrow446/Nugs-Downloader) project by [Sorrow446](https://github.com/Sorrow446).
 A huge thanks to them for their contribution to the community!